anamulislamshamim/anamulislamshamim/README.md

 ### Hi there 👋, I'm Shamim
 #### Google & IBM certified Security Analyst and Full Stack Software Engineer (React, NodeJS, Python, Django, Flask, MongoDB, Postgresql, Oracle Database, SQL, MySQL, SQLITE3).

 Now I am pursuing Applied DevOps certification at IBM on Coursera.
-I want to work for such a company where my work will affect on billions of users.
+I want to work for such a company from where my work will affect on billions of users.
 With my real world hacking experience and high level security knowledge and excellent engineering skills, I believe I will be able to make a positing impact on any organization by developing their product, creating innovative product and protecting their application, network and ctirical assets from cyber threat.

 Skills: Web Development (MERN), Python, Django, Flask, Web Socket, Python Automation, C/C++, Cybersecurity, Cloud Security, Algo&DS and Problem Solving